Truth Skills

 COURSE ADVISOR

-Jennifer LaGarde (aka "Library Girl")
+Jennifer LaGarde, (aka "Library Girl")

 Jennifer LaGarde Jennifer LaGarde is a lifelong teacher and learner with over 20 years in public education.
 Her educational passions include leveraging technology to help students develop authentic reading lives, meeting the unique needs of students living in poverty and helping learners (of all ages) discern fact from fiction in the information they consume.